matteocontrini/PlainHttp/README.md

 };
 ```

 This library wraps the `Flurl` URL builder that provides some utilities that are used internally.
-You can anyway use `Flurl` to build URLs in an easier way:
+You can however also use `Flurl` to build URLs in an easier way (thanks Todd Menier!):

 ```c#
 string url = "http://random.org"